sebglazebrook/walk/README.md

 ## TODO

-- Ignore files in .gitignore .hgignore .agignore
+- Ignore files in .gitignore .agignore
 - Speed up using threads
 - allow user to specify the start path
-- allow user to filter down to only files or only directories